 'Sorry, Captain, but how does a ruin protect us?
 Wouldn't a sturdy, well-garrisoned one do a better job?'

 'Ah, Miss Flounder, that depends on who runs the garrison.
-This is, or was, Falmore Tower, one of two great strongholds that held this province for the king.
-Its sister, Felmore Tower, is our destination.
+This is, or was, Felmore Tower, one of two great strongholds that held this part of the province for Mythron.
+Its sister, Falmore Tower, is our destination.
 Now, this one is nothing but a shattered husk.'

 'Hey, what's that in there?'